This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be taken to a recovery room until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken back to your hospital room.
+Healthcare providers will watch you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your surgery to check your abdominal area.
+A healthcare provider may remove the bandages soon after your surgery to check your abdominal area.

 This is an area where your family and friends can wait until you are able to have visitors.
 Ask your visitors to provide a way to reach them if they leave the waiting area.